bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between ```display: block;``` and ```display: inline;```. inline takes up the entire width of the page. you can give a block a width.
 3. What are the 4 areas of the box model?

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?